 Nothing sells a short story like a good title.
 Most famous short stories have very straight forward titles but should also have the right amount of intrigue.
-The Lottery by Shirley Jackson, The Yellow Wallpaper by Charlotte Perkins Gilman and The Tell-Tale Heart by Edgar Allan Poe are some great examples of how a title can simply tell you what the story will be about, and also arouse curiosity.
+The Lottery by Shirley Jackson, The Yellow Wallpaper by Charlotte Perkins Gilman and The Tell-Tale Heart by Edgar Allan Poe are great examples of how a title can simply tell you what the story will be about and also arouse curiosity.

 Most writers and publishers agree that the perfect word count for a short story is 3,500 words.

 Read short stories—and newspapers!

-The best way to hone the craft is to read and it’s always better to read a form similar to what you are going to write, some recommendation in this link .
-Another medium which can be good for writing short stories is to read the news.
+The best way to hone the craft is to read and it’s always better to read a form similar to what you are going to write, some recommendation for short stories.
+Another medium that can be good for writing short stories is to read the newspapers.
 Don’t look at the big headlines and international news.
 Instead, focus on the small local stories.
 These stories are often about regular people who have experienced something extraordinary.
-Notice the way the journalist has framed the headline, and you will in the process learn what makes a story attractive to a reader.
+Notice how the journalist has framed the headline, and you will learn what makes a story attractive to a reader.